-In collaboration with Jacob’s Pillow, the award-winning choreographer, who is praised for how “his sprawling movement pieces fold history into the present” (The New York Times), is in residence at the Pillow Lab and Hancock Shaker Village this winter/spring, in preparation for the world premiere of POWER at Jacob’s Pillow in July.
-A special, site-specific experience titled They stood shaking, while others began to shout will be presented at Hancock Shaker Village in the 1826 Round Stone Barn on July 6.
+In collaboration with Jacob’s Pillow, the award-winning choreographer, praised for how “…his sprawling movement pieces fold history into the present” (The New York Times), is in residence at the Pillow Lab and Hancock Shaker Village this winter/spring, in preparation for the world premiere of his newest work, POWER at Jacob’s Pillow in July.
+A special, site-specific experience titled …they stood shaking, while others began to shout will be presented at Hancock Shaker Village in the 1826 Round Stone Barn on July 6.
 Tickets go on sale April 1.

-Wilson has long been fascinated by the Shakers, especially Black Shakers, in particular Rebecca Cox Jackson, a black woman born in 1795 who founded a Shaker community in Philadelphia.
-Progressive thinkers (the Shakers believed in racial and gender equality centuries before the world caught up, and in a manifesto in 1885 chided the government for not allowing women to vote), the Shakers believed that all were equal, and allowed anyone to join their communities, provided they turned over their property and material wealth once they committed to communal life.
+Long fascinated by the Shakers, Wilson was curious in particular about Mother Rebecca Cox Jackson, a black woman born in 1795 who founded a Shaker community in Philadelphia.
+Considered in their time to be innovative and progressive thinkers (the Shakers believed in racial and gender equality centuries before the world caught up, and in a manifesto in 1885 chided the government for not allowing women to vote), the Shakers believed that all were equal, and allowed anyone to join their communities.
+Once a commitment to communal life was made, members were then obliged to turn over their property and material wealth to the community.
 The Shakers welcomed African American members into their communities as early as the late 1700s, assisted fugitive slaves along the Underground Railroad, and would often purchase the freedom of slaves in southern communities.

-This dance project will launch Hancock Shaker Village as an unconventional historic place to experience yet another art form – dance – and serve as a reminder that dance was an intense physical expression of Shaker spirituality.
 The Shakers wrote over 10,000 songs (more than all the ballads and spirituals known to have originated in America), and danced to most of them –Shaker villages from Maine to Kentucky resounded with passionate, beautiful dancing on a daily basis.
-(Indeed, they are called Shakers because of their ecstatic dancing).
+(Indeed, they are called Shakers because of their ecstatic worship).
+This dance project will launch Hancock Shaker Village as a refreshing historical location to experience yet another art form and serve as a reminder that dance was an intense physical expression of Shaker spirituality.

 Presented in collaboration with Jacob’s Pillow, and made possible by the generous support of